Speaking and Reading the Chinese Language

 If you see a character you do not know it is hard work to look it up in a dictionary.
 You first need to analyze its structure and identify the radical part.
 This is usually to the left or top of the main part, but not always.
 The dictionary orders radicals and characters by the number of strokes used to write it.
 One stroke of the brush may make multiple ‘lines’ so a starting point has to be to learn how characters are written (see our writing guide).
 Once identified you look up the radical part in the dictionary and this in turn takes you to a list of all the characters that use the radical ordered by number of strokes used to make the remaining part.
 The dictionary then takes you to a page describing the meaning of the character in the body of the dictionary ordered by pinyin.
 However if you know the pinyin it is easy to look up by order of the pinyin sound.
-This process is for looking up printed characters in books and magazines, anything on the Internet can now much done much more easily by a computer, for example using Wiktionary ➚ or our own online dictionary.
+This process is for looking up printed characters in books and magazines, anything on the Internet can now much done much more easily by a computer, for example using our own online dictionary or Wiktionary ➚.

 There are many varieties of spoken Chinese which allow the same written form to be spoken in different ways.
 This key feature allows people from disparate places in China to make themselves understood by writing rather than speaking.

 Only about 60% of people in China speak mandarin regularly.
 The other Chinese languages in widespread use include Wu (Zhejiang) 77 million; Yue (Guangdong/ Guangxi/ Overseas) also known as Cantonese; Min (Fujian/ Guangdong/ Taiwan) 60 million; Jin (Shaanxi/ Shanxi/ Inner Mongolia) 45 million; Xiang (Hunan) 36 million; Hakka (Guangdong/ Overseas) 31 million; Gan (Jiangxi) 30 million; Hui (Zhejiang/Anhui) 3 million; and Ping (Guangxi) 2 million.
 The large emigration of people from Fujian and Guangdong has given Yue (Cantonese), Min (Hokkien) and Hakka a worldwide distribution.
 For example, many Chinese restaurants in the UK are run by Cantonese speakers.